szczyglis-dev/py-gpt/README.md

 When native API function calls are disabled, a special system prompt responsible for invoking commands is added to the main system prompt if the `+ Tools` option is active.

-However, there is an additional possibility to define your own commands and execute them with the help of GPT.
+However, there is an additional possibility to define your own commands and execute them with the help of model.
 These are functions - defined on the OpenAI API side and described using JSON objects.
 You can find a complete guide on how to define functions here:

 https://platform.openai.com/docs/guides/function-calling